hl037/skbs/README.md

   * Turing complete
   * Easy to create, install, use, and share templates
+  * Install a template straight from a git URL (no manual clone needed)
+  * Compose templates: call one template from another with `skbs.gen()`
   * Section to keep user edits on a previously generated file
   * Dynamic file and directory names
   * In-template Click integration to provide quickly user-friendly CLI-like options